JavierGalindo91/NYC-Collisions/AWS/ReadMe.md

 2. Select the IAM role we just created.
 3. Look for the Add Permissions button and click on the Create inline policy option.
 4. Select the appropiate access policies.
-   - You may need to create your own inline policies to manage the your application's access to AWS resources.
+   - You may need to create your own inline policies to manage your application's access to specific AWS resources.
    - AWS recommends giving the minimum access required to applications for better management.

 Please refer to the AWS [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) for more information.